-Your plants have been shipped to you in pots.
-Please remove the plants from the packaging right away and plant them as soon as possible following the planting instructions below.
-If it is not possible to plant them right away, follow these important steps:
+Your plant has been shipped to you in a pot.
+Please remove the plant from the packaging right away and plant it as soon as possible following the planting instructions below.
+If it is not possible to plant right away, follow these important steps:

-- 1. Roll the plastic down around each plant and place them in a sunny location. - 2.
-Keep the plants well watered.
+- 1. Roll the plastic down around the plant and place it in a sunny location. - 2.
+Keep the plant well watered.

 Note: Some leaves may appear wilted or yellow upon arrival.
 This is due to the stress of shipping and is nothing to worry about.
-Water the plant and let it recover for few days, then gently remove any foliage that does not recover to allow for new growth.
+Water the plant and let it recover in a shady location for a few days, then gently remove any foliage that does not recover to allow for new growth.

-SHIPPED IN 4-INCH POTS.
+SHIPPED IN A 6-INCH POT.
 PLANT SIZE MAY VARY BASED ON GROWING CONDITIONS.